YN6127yn/CalorieChecker/README.md

-# README
+# Calorie Checker

-By using this app, you can see how much calorie you should take everyday and get recommendation of your next meal.
+Calorie Checker enables you to know how much calorie you should take in a day and
+get recommendation of your next meal.

 Ruby version : 2.3.1
 Rails : 5.1.4

 ## How to start this app